Fluoride Treatment in Palmdale CA | AV Sierra Dental Center

 Dr. Oh may suggest that a dental fluoride treatment be included as part of your regular dental plan if you are at moderate to high risk for cavities.
 Similarly, if you have a history of restorative work, gum disease, sensitive teeth, or a variety of other conditions, you may be more susceptible to tooth decay, and regular fluoride treatments can play an essential role in maintaining a healthy, white smile.

 Fluoridated toothpaste and mouth rinses can be used as at-home fluoride treatments.
-However, the fluoride concentration in these applications is much weaker and less effective than that found in in-office treatments.
+However, the fluoride concentration in these applications is much weaker and less effective than that are in in-office treatments.

 Skip to content